FanChiMao/SRMNet-thesis/README.md

     VAL_DIR: './datasets/train/LOL/test' # path to validation data
     SAVE_DIR: './checkpoints'           # path to save models and images
   ```
 </details>

+If the data path and above configuration are all correctly setting, just simply run:
+`python train.py`

 ## Pretrained models
 For the pretrained models of different tasks, see [**pretrained_model/README.md**](pretrained_model/README.md).